 Oxymorons are beauty, wisdom, and rhetoric all rolled into one.
 With them around, our writing and speaking experience is never the same.
 Here grade 5 children make oxymorons by matching the words.

 Do children have a fairly good stock of oxymorons that they can flash around at their pleasure?
 If not, it's high time they had one.
-Here's an exercise where sixth grade children match oxymorons to their correct definitions.
+Here's an exercise where grade 6 children match oxymorons to their correct definitions.

 It will be the art of brilliance if children can complete each oxymoron presented in this pdf worksheet.
 Watch how they instantly make oxymorons by looking for contradictory words.